marianefanelli/ninjaOneChallenge/README.md

 <h1 align="center"> Test - Ninja</h1>

 ## Description
-In this project you will find the implementation of test 1 offered by Ninja
+In this project you will find the implementation of challenge offered by Ninja

 ## What do you need to get started?
 * Start the server on port 3000